vikramsoni2/nextExplorer/README-development.md

     - `OIDC_SCOPES` – e.g. `openid profile email` (add `groups` if your provider supports it)
     - `SESSION_SECRET` – optional; if omitted the backend generates a strong secret at startup (used for sessions and EOC cookies)
     - Optional overrides: `OIDC_AUTHORIZATION_URL`, `OIDC_TOKEN_URL`, `OIDC_USERINFO_URL`, `OIDC_CALLBACK_URL`
-  - Feature flags:
+  - Runtime features (loaded via centralized features store):
+    - `EDITOR_EXTENSIONS` – comma-separated list of additional file extensions to support in the inline editor (e.g. `toml,proto,graphql`).
+These are added to the default list of supported extensions.
-    - `FEATURE_VOLUME_USAGE` – `true` to enable volume usage progress bar and used/total labels on the Volumes page.
+    - `SHOW_VOLUME_USAGE` – `true` to enable volume usage progress bar and used/total labels on the Volumes page.
 Defaults to `false`.
+    - `ONLYOFFICE_URL`, `ONLYOFFICE_FILE_EXTENSIONS` – OnlyOffice integration is also loaded via the features store.

 When EOC is enabled, the backend exposes default OIDC routes:
 - `GET /login` – start login